 #2 Sprinkle Turmeric on Your Food

-There are countless reasons to add turmeric to your diet, and here’s just one more reason to go ahead and sprinkle some on just about everything you can.
+There are countless reasons to add turmeric to your diet, and here’s just one more excuse to sprinkle some on your favorite dishes.
 Turmeric holds powerful inflammation-fighting properties, and curcumin, the active compound in turmeric, has been found to reduce LDL cholesterol in studies.

-However, it’s important to note that there is very little curcumin inside turmeric, and it’s very difficult for the body to absorb, so it’s also a good idea to add a powerful curcumin supplement, like Smarter Curcumin, to your daily routine.
+However, it’s important to note that there is very little curcumin inside turmeric, and it’s very difficult for the body to absorb, so it’s also a good idea to add a powerful curcumin supplement, like Smarter Curcumin, to your daily routine in addition to spicing up your food with turmeric.
 This way you get more of this great healing substance into your body.

 #3 Boost Your Omega-3 Fatty Acid Intake